-A Solo 401(k) plan is perfect for any sole proprietor, consultant, or independent contractor.
-In addition, to being able to make high contributions (up to $62,000 for 2019) and borrow up to $50,000 tax-free, the Solo 401(k) Plan offers the same investment opportunities as a Self Directed IRA LLC, but without having to hire a custodian or create an LLC.
+A Solo 401(k) plan is the right solution for any sole proprietor, consultant, or independent contractor.
+In addition to being able to make high contributions (up to $62,000 for 2019) and borrow up to $50,000 tax-free, the Solo 401(k) Plan offers the same investment opportunities as a Self Directed IRA LLC, but without having to hire a custodian or create a potentially expensive LLC.

 The Solo 401(k) Solution

 Compare this plan to other retirement plans to see why the Solo 401(k) is the right solution for small business owners and the self-employed.

 |Maximum Annual Contributions||$6,000 or $7,000 if individual is over the age of 50||25% of individual’s compensation up to $56,000 (20% in the case of a self-employed individual)||$56,000, or $62,000 if individual is over the age of 50|

 |IRA Custodian Required||Yes||Yes||No – account can be opened at any local bank|